 Visitor Experience Facilitator

-To apply, send cover letter, resume, and references to Manager of Visitor Experiences, Randy Guthmiller, [email protected]
+To apply, send cover letter, resume, and references to Assistant Manager of Visitor Experiences, Rachel Rushing, [email protected].

 The curatorial internship provides an excellent opportunity for a motivated undergraduate or graduate student to gain experience in a range of curatorial activities, including exhibition preparation, gallery installations, documentation and research projects involving the Sculpture Center’s permanent collection, as well as publication projects and special exhibitions.
 Applicants must have excellent written and oral communication skills, be very organized and able to work independently.
 Art History majors with an interest in modern and contemporary art are preferred.
 The internship is unpaid, but can be taken for college credit if your program allows.
 Dates and hours are flexible, but the internship requires a commitment of 15-25 hours per week.
 To apply, please send a cover letter and résumé to Jed Morse at [email protected].